raohmaru/paprika-tween/README.md

 ```

 The [Mortar](https://raohmaru.github.io/paprika-tween/docs/Mortar.html) class can also perform an animation for a given
-[frames per second](https://en.wikipedia.org/wiki/Frame_rate) on a more performant way by ensuring the animation is run
+[frames per second](https://en.wikipedia.org/wiki/Frame_rate) on a more performant way by ensuring that the animation is run
-at the same speed regardless of the device.
+at the same speed regardless of the device and network conditions.
 ```javascript
 const spice = new Spice({ ... });
 const mixer = new Mixer();